 "We heard from the bench, so we had an odd-man rush," Heatley said.
 "Chuckie made a great play, and it was a pretty easy one."

 Heatley set up the Wild's second goal 2:12 after he had scored to put Minnesota ahead 1-0.
-He skated down the right wing on a 2-on-1 and zipped a pass to Zucker through a tight window, enabling the young left wing to convert his third goal.
+He skated down the right wing on a 2-on-1 and zipped a pass to Jason Zucker through a tight window, enabling Zucker to convert.

 "Obviously, shutouts are always fun and to get one at the highest level is a pretty cool experience, but if you watched how the guys played in front of me, I let a few rebounds go but made it a little tough on them," Kuemper said.
 "But they did a great job in front of me and made my job easy."

-Minnesota killed the only penalty it faced, and Nashville, which has the NHL's No. 7 power play, went a fourth straight game without a goal with the man advantage (0-for-8 over that span).
+Minnesota killed the only penalty it faced, and Nashville, which has the NHL's No. 7 power play, went a fourth straight game without a power-play goal (0-for-8 over that span).
 The Predators have one power-play goal in their past seven games.

 Nashville coach Barry Trotz lamented the team's lack of practice time, and believes some extra work will improve the power play.
-That won't happen Monday, when the Predators have an off day.
-Having played Thursday, Saturday and Sunday and with a game Tuesday against the Calgary Flames, the Predators will have had one practice (last Wednesday) before their next one rolls around this coming Wednesday.
+Nashville did not practice Friday and will be off Monday, as well, meaning that with games Thursday, Saturday, Sunday and Tuesday, the Predators will have had one practice (last Wednesday) before their next one rolls around this coming Wednesday.